ntavakoulnia/Customer-Churn-Prediction-/README.md

 Customers with shorter tenure, higher monthly charges, and no contract-based services were more likely to churn.
 Segmenting customers and creating interaction features improved model performance and interpretability.
 The Random Forest model was selected for deployment due to its higher predictive power compared to Logistic Regression.

-The Random Forest model outperformed Logistic Regression with an F1 score of 0.63 and ROC AUC of 0.84.
-Key factors influencing churn include tenure, monthly charges, and the type of internet service contract.
-The analysis provides actionable insights for reducing customer churn, such as targeting customers with shorter tenure or those not using additional services.

 Important Files